tnk3r/microRC/README.md

 Give thanks to original author: tink3r

-keep it down right dirty nerdy, son. don’t ask me to setup your network.
-Ask your IT dept. Dont be Lame, Share with others.
+Dont be Lame, Share with others.

 I don’t acknowledge use of this software.
 Use AT YOUR OWN RISK!!